-TeraFlex was the first aftermarket manufacturer with a suspension system for the TJ Wrangler, and is still the only aftermarket company to offer a solution for the venerable 231 transfer case’s low range gearing.
-In 2001 the entire off-road industry was stunned at the CRD60 – an off-road specific high-pinion 60 differential that took innovation to a new level, reinforcing our position in the industry.
+Not only was TeraFlex the first manufacturer to engineer a suspension system for the TJ Wrangler’s all-new coil spring suspension, but we are the only aftermarket company to offer a solution for the venerable 231 transfer case’s low-range gearing.
+Then in 2001, TeraFlex stunned the entire off-road industry with the TJ’s CRD60 – an off-road specific high-pinion differential based around the Dana 60 axle platform.
+The CRD60 took innovation to a new level, reinforcing our position in the industry.

-Continuing our stronghold, we offer the most comprehensive list of performance components for the JK Wrangler of any other manufacturer to date.
-For complete performance with unsurpassed dependability, Get the TeraFlex Advantage today.
+TeraFlex continues its stronghold on the Jeep market offering the most comprehensive lineup of performance components for the JK Wrangler and JKU Wrangler Unlimited compared to any other competitor to date.
+For complete performance with unsurpassed dependability for your Jeep Wrangler; Get the TeraFlex Advantage today!

 Click here to get the full scoop.

 Born in Salt Lake City, Utah, Mark Falkner grew up in a family of 10 children.
 His father started the company MEPCO (Military Equipment Parts COmpany), which bought and sold military surplus specializing in Jeep and truck parts.
 Mark began working in the yard at just 9 years old.
 During his high school days, he worked at Jeep Joint repairing and restoring Jeeps in the evening.
 Throughout this time, Mark collected and sorted through old Jeep auction parts in the yard, traded with other shops across the country, and learned to assemble his own builds with his brother.